redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 yarn redwood prisma migrate deploy
 ```

+#### prisma migrate reset

+This command deletes and recreates the database, or performs a 'soft reset' by removing all data, tables, indexes, and other artifacts.

+It will also re-seed your database by automatically running the `db seed` command.
+See: [`prisma db seed`](docs/cli-commands#prisma-db-seed).

+> **_Important:_** For use in development environments only

 ## redwood-tools (alias rwt)

 Redwood's companion CLI development tool.
 You'll be using this if you're contributing to Redwood.
 See [Contributing](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Redwood repo.